The Prado Museum, Royal Palace & Plaza Mayor

 DAY 1

-Our 3-day itinerary covers a large number of the cultural highlights and top places to see in Madrid such as the impressive Gran Vía, the Prado Museum, the amazing Royal Palace, as well as the vibrant Plaza Mayor.
+Our 3-day itinerary covers many cultural highlights and top places to see in Madrid, such as the impressive Gran Vía, the Prado Museum, the outstanding Royal Palace, and the vibrant Plaza Mayor.
 We have included a bit of everything to get the feel of the city and the Spanish cultural heritage.

 If your stay in Madrid includes a Sunday, make Day 2 of this itinerary the Sunday – since you will then be able to experience the Sunday flea market El Rastro.